Selfs Point Sewer Transformation Project

 Our award-winning Asset Art program now has a map, so you can find out if there's a mural by a local Artist near you.

-Opportunities are coming to learn about our water, where it comes from, and where it goes with our engaging new resources, including online storybooks!
+Learn about our water, where it comes from, and where it goes with our engaging new resources, including online storybooks about the Water Guardians!

 Since creation, the palawa have lived here in lutruwita - Tasmania.
 Over 2,000 generations of Aboriginal families have cared for this Country, looking after its lands, seas, skies and waterways.